How (And Why) to Do a Content Gap Analysis

 Content Gap Analysis Step 3: Do a Content Audit

-The phrase “content audit” might be enough to make you hide under the covers.
+The phrase “” might be enough to make you hide under the covers.
 But it doesn’t have to be.
 There are plenty of streamlined processes out there for making audits effective and painless, whether you need answers for the enterprise level, are looking for a free template, or just need answers.
 And you will need the granular information from the audit to conduct a successful gap analysis.

 It’s worth noting that you don’t have to do this alone.
 Buxton worked closely with their agency, Gigantic, alongside Conductor to get it done.